MdEahiaMondal/vue-file-uploader/README.md

 app.mount('#app')
 ```

-finaly use this component in your template
+Finaly use this component in your template
 ```
 <template>
   <div>